class

 they won’t be displayed.
 Normally done automatically as

-part of Gtk::Widget#hide
+part of Gtk::Widget#hide.

 Apply the region to the surface for the purpose of event handling.